DaWelter/face-3d-rotation-augmentation/readme.md

 **It only covers the synthesis.
 Not the initial fitting.** Therefore a dataset with ground truth is required.
 Currently the original 300W-LP dataset.

-With it my networks achieve comparable performance as with the original 300W-LP.
-Around 3.8 to 4.0 deg mean abs euler angle error.

 Outputs
 -------